maximum-software/pdf-forms-for-contact-form-7/readme.txt

 An external web API (https://pdf.ninja) is used for filling PDF forms (free usage has limitations).
 An Enterprise Extension, which enables performing all PDF operations locally on your web server (no external web API), is available.

-Known problems,
+Requirements:
+ * PHP 5.2
+ * WordPress 4.8
- * Contact Form 7 v5.4 is unsupported due to breaking changes
+ * Contact Form 7 5.0
+ * Lowest supported browser versions:
+    * IE 11

+Known problems:
  * Some UTF-8 (non-latin) characters, checkboxes and radio buttons don't render properly after being filled.
 Almost always the problem lies with the PDF viewers not rendering them correctly.
 There is a workaround in the works, however, currently it remains in development.
  * Some third party plugins break the functionality of this plugin (see a list below).
 Try troubleshooting the problem by disabling likely plugins that may cause issues, such as plugins that modify WordPress or Contact Form 7 in radical ways.
  * Some image optimization plugins optimize PDFs and strip PDF forms from PDF files.
 This may cause your existing forms to break at a random point in the future (when PDF file cache times out at the API).
  * Multi-select checkbox fields are not currently supported.
 Support is planned in the future.

-Known incompatible plugins,
+Known incompatible plugins:
  * [Imagify](https://wordpress.org/plugins/imagify/) (strips forms from PDF files)
  * [ShortPixel Image Optimizer](https://wordpress.org/plugins/shortpixel-image-optimiser/) (strips forms from PDF files)
  * [Live Preview for Contact Form 7](https://wordpress.org/plugins/cf7-live-preview/)